jafegideon04/alx-pre_course/README.md

-Arowolo Gideon Jafe is my name
+This is an updated document